On endomorphism algebras of silting complexes over hereditary abelian categories: Introduction

 This result significantly generalizes the work of Zito \cite{Z}, who proved a similar statement for specific idempotents.

 The paper is organized as follows.
 We provide the necessary preliminaries and the main method of silting reduction in Section \ref{s:preliminary}.
-In Section \ref{s:closure properties}, we present the proof of Theorems \ref{t: introduction_1}-\ref{t: introduction_2}.
+In Section \ref{s:closure properties}, we present the proofs of Theorems \ref{t: introduction_1} and \ref{t: introduction_2}.
 Section \ref{s: Quotient-closed property by idempotents} is devoted to the proof of Theorem \ref{t: introduction_3}.
-In Section \ref{s:examples}, we provide some examples clarifying the boundaries of our results.
+Finally, Section \ref{s:examples} provides several examples to illustrate the boundaries of our results.